Responsibilities Of A Captain

 - Ensure all players have an NTRP rating, have a current USTA membership and are registered in TennisLink before they play their first match.

-- Make sure all players are committed to playing on the team, as there are no local league registration fee refunds.
+- Make sure all players are committed to playing on the team before they register as there are no guarantees to a local league refund.

 - Schedule team members for matches.
 Once matches are scheduled, either by the Local League Contractor (LLC) or between captains in the case of rain make-ups the captain should ensure all individual matches are played in accordance with league regulations.